Yumeng2022/pm566-hw/hw3/README.md

 5)  prostate cancer: cancer，prostate, treatment, disease, patients

 The order of top 5 common tokens were changed for each term.
-TF-IDF not only focuses on the frequency of words but also provides the importance of the words.
+TF-IDF value not only focuses on the frequency of words but also provides the importance of the words.
 For example, although “patients” were appearing very frequently but its ranking here was lower than before for each term.
 Thus, the important tokens were ranked higher and the key information could be better presented by this method.